yaegassy/coc-nginx/README.md

 **CocInstall(No plan)**:

+> The author of nginx-language-server is @pappasam.
+>
 > @pappasam is the author of coc-jedi and jedi-language-server.
 >
 > @pappasam might create coc-nginx himself, so I won't publish it on npm.